Did someone say Brazilian Storm?

 Growing up around other great Brazillian surfers like Gabriel meant that Miguel had a competitive streak from an incredibly early age.

-I personally think Miguel’s strongest on his backhand, his mix of sheer power and buttery flow make him truly unique to watch.
+I think Miguel’s strongest on his backhand, his sheer power and buttery flow make him truly unique to watch.

 His biggest win came in 2022 when he took out the iconic (and sometimes terrifying) Outerknown Tahiti Pro.